abecodes/dotfiles/README.md

 go install github.com/divan/expvarmon@latest
 # linter for the Go programming language (https://staticcheck.io/)
 brew install staticcheck
+# [golangci-lint](https://golangci-lint.run) is a colleltion of go linters and code checkers
+brew install golangci-lint
 # Rust
 # rust-analyzer is needed as lsp for nvim
 # llvm is needed for nvim dap debugging